 Combined, Greater Sydney Parklands oversees more than 6000 hectares of parklands across Sydney and hosts over 40 million visits each year.

-You can view the final LSP and read a summary of community feedback and how it informed the final LSP on the Callan Park Landscape Structure Plan webpage.
+You can view the final Landscape Structure Plan and read a summary of community feedback and how it informed the final Landscape Structure Plan on the Callan Park Landscape Structure Plan webpage.

 Sporting grounds in Callan Park